juandefelix/rails_makeup_scheduler/README.md

 Users signup, signin and logout is already implemented and tested.
 Wrote association between Users and Cancellations.
 A user can create and 'take' many cancellations.
 A cancellation wil have a creator and a 'taker'.
 Wrote tests for a user creating cancellations.
 There are **missing tests for a User taking cancellations (makeups)**.
 A user can only create absences if it is signed out.
-The cancellations will have the same `creator` as the `user.id` Added `rolify` gem.
-A user can have a role.
+The cancellations will have the same `creator` as the `user.id` **Need to:**
-**Need to:**
  - Need to rewrite the tests for the new signed_in? method.
  - Write tests for a user taking a cancellation.
- - Add `cancan` gem to allow user with different roles to do different actions